Skip to content

 Results

-• Strengthened municipal capacity to reduce energy poverty and emissions: Targeted capacity-building and networking activities enabled ten municipalities in Poland (Jasło, Sztum and Zamość), Hungary (Miskolc; Szentendre; Tibolddaróc; Bükkábrány; Pilisborosjenő) and Germany (Nuremberg and Munich) significantly improve their ability to plan and implement measures for low-energy households.
-This strengthened institutional capacity led to concrete local action: awareness campaigns were launched in seven pilot cities to promote energy-saving behaviour among vulnerable households.
-This reduces energy consumption at the household level and indirectly contributes to local emission reductions, while at the same time addressing social challenges.
+• Enhanced municipal capacity to reduce energy poverty and emissions: Targeted capacity-building and networking activities enabled ten municipalities in Poland (Jasło, Sztum and Zamość), Hungary (Miskolc; Szentendre; Tibolddaróc; Bükkábrány; Pilisborosjenő) and Germany (Nuremberg and Munich) to significantly improve their ability to plan and implement measures for energy-poor households.
+This enhanced institutional capacity led to tangible local action: awareness-raising campaigns were launched in seven pilot cities to promote energy-saving behaviour among vulnerable households.
+This reduces energy consumption at the household level and indirectly contributes to local emission reductions while simultaneously addressing social challenges.

-• Establishment of an effective municipal expert network for the sustainable fight against energy poverty: The project created an active, transnational expert network structure in which municipal actors exchanged knowledge in a targeted manner and learned from each other.
-Participants built up practical skills for analysing energy poverty and developing and implementing effective measures, as evidenced by the intensive exchange of concrete case studies, tools and proven solutions from several European countries.
-Virtual study visits (in Germany and Hungary as video-supported online presentations, in Poland as short videos on local energy-saving measures) further strengthened interaction between the pilot cities.
-This sustainable networking promotes the long-term application and dissemination of energy-saving measures in municipalities.
+• Establishment of an effective municipal network of experts for sustainable action on energy poverty: The project created an active transnational network of experts in which municipal actors shared knowledge and engaged in targeted peer learning.
+Participants developed practical skills in analysing energy poverty and devising and implementing effective measures, as evidenced by their intensive dialogue on specific case studies, tools and proven solutions from several European countries.
+Virtual study visits (to Germany and Hungary via video-supported online presentations and to Poland via short videos on local energy-saving measures) further strengthened the interaction between the pilot cities.
+This sustainable networking promotes the long-term delivery and rollout of energy-saving measures in municipalities.

-• Sustainable knowledge transfer through a practice-oriented toolkit against energy poverty: The project has compiled an extensive collection of proven practical examples from Poland, Hungary and Germany and used them to develop a practice-oriented toolkit for municipal experts, which provides step-by-step support in analysing energy poverty, involving vulnerable households and implementing concrete measures.
-This toolkit promotes competence-based action in municipalities and enables the application of proven energy efficiency measures.
-Its publication as a freely accessible toolkit and a supplementary good practice booklet makes it easier for other cities to replicate proven approaches.
+• Sustainable knowledge transfer through a practice-oriented toolkit against energy poverty: The project has compiled an extensive collection of proven practical examples from Poland, Hungary and Germany and used them to develop a practice-oriented toolkit for municipal experts that provides step-by-step guidance on analysing energy poverty, involving vulnerable households and implementing practical measures.
+The toolkit promotes skills-based action in municipalities and facilitates the delivery of proven energy efficiency measures.
+Its publication as a freely accessible toolkit and a supplementary good practice booklet makes it easier for other cities to replicate tried and tested approaches.

 More about this project